 7. Create a routine to follow at home.
 Just as everything in the home has its place, establish places for school belongings and a regular time dedicated for homework.
 We can help kids learn sound life habits by having a designated place for their backpack and lunch box and by having an assigned time to review their homework with them.
 This could be after a snack, as soon as they get home, after dinner, or whenever.
 Just be consistent.

 8. Create conversations.
-We should always ask open-ended, engaging questions -- and LISTEN CLOSELY to their responses.
+We should always ask children open-ended, engaging questions -- and LISTEN CLOSELY to their responses.
 Avoid those simple yes or no questions that stop conversations before they begin!
 Go wherever your child takes the conversation.
-Flow with it so that they know you’re interested and can discuss anything with you.
+Flow with it so that they know that you are interested and that they can discuss anything with you.

 Maybe they mentioned that there were tryouts for the school play…